 "Tour" a Spanish speaking country

 After the "tour" is complete, ask students to share their experiences.
-To help them recall and remember, have them complete an entry in a passport for each place they visited or create a travelogue that showcases:
+To help them recall and remember, have students use the passport template to complete an entry for each place they visited or create a travelogue that showcases:

 • important cities,